rgroves/simple-rss-reader/README.md

 - Created REST_FRAMEWORK config in project settings.py and set TokenAuthentication as default for auth.
 - Created a test view for auth test
 - Wired up the URL conf for the users/login and test endpoints
+- Registration is working and has tests.
-- Registration needs to return token like login does.
-Time for some tests probably...
+- users/login also needs to return user_id
+- Need to add tests around users/login

 ## TODO - Things I Need To Come Back To